 Why Does ADHD Burnout Occur?

-The low sense of self-worth begins in childhood when a student with ADHD finds him- or herself having to work twice as hard to keep up with their peers, but still find themselves being reprimanded for not “trying” hard enough.
-Once they become adults and find a job their tendency is to take on more and more work and to say yes to more and more activities because now they finally feel accepted, and by doing more they can sustain that feeling.
-Coupled with a sense of selfishness when it comes to taking time for themselves, the adult with ADHD keeps going until all of their energy is depleted and burnout sets in.
+The low sense of self-worth begins in childhood when a student with ADHD finds him- or herself having to work twice as hard to keep up with their peers but still finds themselves being reprimanded for not “trying” hard enough.
+Once they become adults and find a job, their tendency is to take on more and more work and to say yes to more and more activities because now they finally feel accepted, and by doing more, they can sustain that feeling.
+Coupled with a sense of selfishness when it comes to taking time for themselves, adults with ADHD keep going until all of their energy is depleted and burnout sets in.